Los Angeles Memorial Coliseum: 1970s–1980s

 In June 1970, the first Senior Olympics (known as the Senior Sports International Meet) took place at the Los Angeles Memorial Coliseum.
 In July 1972, the Coliseum hosted the "Super Bowl" of Motocross.
 The event was the first motocross race held inside a stadium.
 It evolved into the AMA Supercross championship held in stadiums across the United States and Canada.
 The Coliseum last hosted the event in 1998.
 On August 20, 1972, Wattstax, also known as "Black-Woodstock", took place in the Coliseum.
 Over 100,000 black residents of Los Angeles attended this concert for African-American pride.
-Later in 1973, a documentary was released about the concert.
+A documentary was released about the concert in 1973.

 In 1973, Evel Knievel used the entire distance of the stadium to jump 50 stacked cars.
 Knievel launched his motorcycle from atop one end of the Coliseum, jumping the cars in the center of the field, and stopping high atop the other end.
 The jump was broadcast on ABC's Wide World of Sports.
 Also in 1973, the Coliseum was host to Super Bowl VII, which saw the AFC champion Miami Dolphins defeat the NFC champion Washington Redskins 14–7, becoming the only team in NFL history to attain an undefeated season and postseason.
 The Mickey Thompson Entertainment Group hosted the first stadium short course off-road race at the Coliseum in 1979.
 The event was last held in 1992.

-The Los Angeles Rams played their home games in the Coliseum until 1979, when they moved to Anaheim prior to the 1980 NFL season.
+The Los Angeles Rams played their home games in the Coliseum until 1979, when they moved to Anaheim before the 1980 NFL season.
 They hosted the NFC Championship Game in 1975 and 1978, in which they lost both times to the Dallas Cowboys by lopsided margins.
 The Los Angeles Aztecs of the North American Soccer League used the Coliseum as their home ground in 1977 and 1981.